 2. Cloud Email Hosting

-Like other cloud-based services, using cloud-based email comes with many benefits, among them are operational efficiency and reduced costs.
-There’s no physical equipment to maintain and because you can add/remove resources in accordance with your needs at any time, you pay only for what you use.
+Like other cloud-based services, using cloud-based email has many benefits: operational efficiency and reduced costs.
+There’s no physical equipment to maintain, and because you can add/remove resources by your needs at any time, you pay only for what you use.

-If your company is a small and medium-sized enterprise (SME) with a limited budget, cloud email hosting is a good choice, as this is not only a safer and more secured option, it is available to you at an affordable price.
+Suppose your company is a small and medium-sized enterprise (SME) with a limited budget.
+In that case, cloud email hosting is a good choice, as this is not only a safer and more secure option, it is available to you at an affordable price.

 Dedicated Email Hosting